Serena Williams tells John McEnroe 'respect my privacy'

 Tursunov, 34, told the BBC that he hoped that he would beat Williams were they to ever play each other.

 "It would be a similar argument to: who would run faster, the fastest woman or the fastest man?
-Tennis is becoming more and more a physical sport, so it's going to be hard for a woman to beat the men," said the former world No20 who has won seven career titles.
+Tennis is becoming more and more a physical sport, so it's going to be hard for a woman to beat the men," said the former world No. 20, who has won seven career titles.

 "It's not black and white, there are lots of factors to take into account.
-Physically I might not be in the best shape of my life but as an overall package I'm much better than my ranking would suggest.
+Physically I might not be in the best shape of my life, but as an overall package I'm much better than my ranking would suggest.
 She is pregnant, and I'm not.

 Williams, one of the greatest athletes of her generation, has said she will make her tennis comeback next year.